Netflix has cancelled ‘Bling Empire’ and its spin-off set in New York City

-Netflix has decided to axe Bling Empire and its New York spin-off, the popular reality shows centered on the lives of rich Asian Americans.
+Netflix has decided to axe Bling Empire and its New York spin-off, the popular reality shows centred on the lives of rich Asian Americans.

 Deadline reports that as per Netflix’s call, there will no Season 4 of the original show or the second season of its spin-off Bling Empire: New York.